jazzfool/otway/ROADMAP.md

 Thankfully, the `reclutch::display` API was built with this in mind.
 Realistically, any font shaping engine can be plugged into the text render command.

 Further, there a some localization libraries written in Rust which can be used.
 It might be a good idea to build a generic interface which the user can implement for the localization library that they're using.

+This should be implemented alongside accessibility, baked into `kit::Label`, which can then be used anywhere where text is display.

 ## Mutliple Windows